Xaxoxuxu/PyraCoin/README.md

 # PyraCoin

-Basics of a blockchain and a cryptocoin
+Basics of a blockchain and a cryptocurrency